Content Map Terms

 If you have a sample of fluid or tissue collected from a wound, you may feel some pain when the sample is collected.
 You may feel a short, sharp sting if you are given a shot of anesthetic to numb the area where the culture sample will be taken.

 Some types of bacteria, fungi, and viruses grow quickly in culture, and some grow slowly.
-Test results may take from one day to several weeks, depending on the type of infection suspected.
+Test results may take from 1 day to several weeks, depending on the type of infection suspected.

 Harmful germs are found on the skin or in the wound.
 Abnormal culture results are positive.